-Determining Minimum Mantel Clearance When Using a Hood
+Determining Minimum Mantel Clearance when Using a Hood

 If minimum clearances in Figure 6 are not met, you must have a hood.
 When using a hood there are still certain minimum mantel clearances required.
-Follow minimum clearances shown in Figure 7, page 11 when using hood.
+Follow minimum clearances shown in Figure 7 when using a hood.